gretarmark/gretarmark.github.io/_posts/2024-03-16-Github-STM32cubeIDE.md

 # Setup

-1. Go to Window
+1. In STM32 Cube IDE, go to Window under the top menu bar
 2. Go to show view
-3. Other
+3. Choose other
-4. Git Repositories
+4. Choose Git Repositories

 Now we want to get our repository on the local drive of the computer so STM32 Cube IDE will recognize the repository on Github.
 The repository will not be our workspace.